Ureeces/Cheatsheet-Alpha/README.md

 Rm - remove (files) - rf , is used to remove objects such as files, directories, symbolic links and so on from the file system.
 You should be very careful while running rm command because once you delete the files then you are not able to recover the contents of files and directories.

+Touch - create a file , is used to create new empty files.
+It is also used to change the timestamps ( dates and times ).

 ``cp [file] [destination]`` - copies file to another destination

 __Example:__ ``cp file1 folder2`` will copy "file1" to directory named folder2